Destiny 2 (PC) Review

 Destiny 2 (PC)

-Over the years, Bungie turned their shared world cooperative sci-fi shooter, into a bonafide franchise.
-While the reception for Destiny was initially lukewarm, by the time the final expansion, Rise of Iron released near the end of 2016, the game has been refined and improved in almost every perceivable way.
-Even then, Bungie decided not to port the game to PC, keeping it exclusive to consoles.
-However, shortly after the release of Destiny 2 on Xbox One and PlayStation 4, the game is finally ready to broaden its audience.
+Over the years, Bungie transformed their shared-world cooperative sci-fi shooter into a bonafide franchise.
+While the reception for Destiny was initially lukewarm, by the time the final expansion Rise of Iron released in late 2016, the game had been refined and improved in almost every conceivable way.
+Although Bungie opted not to port the original to PC, keeping it console-exclusive, Destiny 2 finally broadens its audience shortly after its Xbox One and PlayStation 4 release.

 Simply Put